beefowler/PhytoCommunityComposition/ReadMe.txt

 	     # Part4p3_AnalyzeTopicResults.m
 	 	This script reads the results of the topic model assignments and generates barplot figures for prevalence of each topic within each sample and top taxa represented within each topic.

 	    The sections of the script are as follows:
 		# Load data and sort metadata chronologically
-		# Make time series of co-occurrence community proportions - Figure 5
+		# Make time series of co-occurrence community proportions side by side
+		# Make barplots of co-occurrence props and community species for small phytos - Figure 4
-		# Make barplots of co-occurrence community species - Figure S4
+		# Make barplots of co-occurrence props and community species for chlorophyta - Figure S5